w3f/Grants-Program/applications/Plus.md

 ### Team's experience

-Kami has a Phd in software systems and works as a blockchain engineer, he has experince in developing applications mostly in private sources including centralized/decentralized crypto exchanges, NFT market on Ethereum utilizing filecoin, etc. He also have a research track which could be find listed [here](https://scholar.google.com/citations?user=pJ0HwqEAAAAJ&hl=en).
+Kami has a Phd in software systems and works as a blockchain engineer, he has experince in developing applications mostly in private sources including centralized/decentralized crypto exchanges, NFT market on Ethereum utilizing filecoin, etc. He also has a research track which could be find listed [here](https://scholar.google.com/citations?user=pJ0HwqEAAAAJ&hl=en).

 #### Personal Code Repo: